<< Yesterday

 The Yankees retire Reggie Jackson's uniform number 44.
 'Mr. October', recently inducted into the Hall of Fame, played as an embattled right fielder for the Bronx Bombers from 1977-81, helping the club reach the postseason four times, including winning two world championships.

-1995 The Twins retire Kent Hrbek's uniform #14 as a tribute to their former first baseman, who spent his entire career with Minnesota.
-The Minneapolis (MN) native, growing up less than a mile from Metropolitan Stadium, hit .282 during his 14-year tenure with the team, which included world championships in 1987 and 1991.
+1995 The Twins retire Kent Hrbek's uniform #14 as a tribute to their former first baseman, who spent his entire career with the team.
+The Minneapolis (MN) native, growing up less than a mile from Metropolitan Stadium, hit .282 during his 14-year tenure in the Twin Cities, which included world championships in 1987 and 1991.

 1998 The A's Rickey Henderson's stolen base in the first inning against the Tigers makes the thirty-nine-year-old the oldest player to steal 50 bases in a season.
 The veteran outfielder will end the season with a major league-leading 66 stolen bases.